 St. George Island is a favorite destination of those in search of warm waters and pristine shorelines.
 We don’t mean just for human visitors!
 From May through October every year, the island hosts Florida’s largest loggerhead turtle population for nesting season.
 With only roughly one in every 5,000 turtles reaching adulthood, avoiding the disruption of their nesting period is one of the island’s top priorities.
 Creating an eco-friendly smart home was a priority for the home owners.

 To have your architectural drawings and plans approved on the island, you have to make specific considerations in your design process.
 The turtles have seasonal migration paths they take and are easily disoriented by artificial lighting.
 For the architect, this meant designing a path above the beachfront so not to disturb the migration path.
-For us, it meant installing blackout shades that would close in the evening and adjusting the landscape lighting outside.
+For us, it meant installing smart shades that would close in the evening and adjusting the landscape lighting outside.
 The windows in this island retreat were two stories high.
 This posed a challenge for the homeowners to close each day at the correct time.
 Our solution came in the form of installing custom shades that integrated with Lutron’s Sivoia QS system.
 These shades are set on an automation schedule during nesting season to not disorient the wildlife’s natural patterns.

 Beyond consideration for the sea turtles, having the home’s shades integrated into their smart home ecosystem saved the homeowners time and energy.